London Traffic Act 1924

 Map of the London Transport Area (red outline) covering the County of London, Middlesex and parts of Buckinghamshire, Essex, Hertfordshire, Kent and Surrey.

-The London Traffic Act 1924 (14 & 15 Geo.5, C. 34) was an Act of the Parliament of the United Kingdom.
-The purpose of the Act was stated to be the facilitating and improving the regulation of traffic in and near London.
+The London Traffic Act 1924 (14 & 15 Geo.5, C. 34) was an act of the Parliament of the United Kingdom.
+The purpose of the act was stated to be the facilitating and improving the regulation of traffic in and near London.

 Background

 The London Traffic Bill was drawn up in response to the emergence of small independent bus operators – labelled "pirates" – on the streets of London.
 The independents disrupted the monopoly of omnibus operation held by the Underground Group and British Electric Traction, who had since 1912 pooled their receipts in the capital.
 The three tramway companies in London, being jointly under the ownership of the two groups were also part of the "pool".

 The first "pirate" operator, Arthur Partridge, began alternative service outside the monopoly with a Leyland Bus, dubbed the "Chocolate Express", on 5 August 1922.
 By 1924 an estimated 500 independent buses were competing with the pool companies.
 Most of the independent operations owned only one or two buses, and while many operated a reputable service, others served only the busiest routes at peak times, sometimes discharging passengers before the route's end in order to pursue more profitable traffic, or cutting in front of a competitor's bus.

 The independents impacted heavily on the traffic of the tramways, and in June 1923 the three tram company operators proposed to cut the wages of tramway workers.
 The Transport and General Workers Union countered by making a claim for increased pay.
 On 21 March 1924, the tram workers went on strike, and they were joined by the crews of the large bus operators.
 Three days later, it was announced that workers on the underground railways were to join the stoppage on 28 March.

 The minority Labour government, led by Ramsay MacDonald moved quickly with plans to place "the passenger traffic of the metropolitan area under some co-ordinating control", and the London Traffic Bill received its first reading on 25 March.
 On 28 March the strike was called off.
-The London Traffic Act received the royal assent on 7 August.
+The London Traffic Act 1924 received royal assent on 7 August.

-The Act
+Provisions

 Advisory Committee and Traffic Area

-Among the provisions of the Act was the establishment of the London and Home Counties Traffic Advisory Committee, who were to "give advice and assistance" to the Minister of Transport in the "exercise and performance of his powers and duties in relation to traffic" within the prescribed London Traffic Area, an area with a radius of about 25 miles from Charing Cross.
+Among the provisions of the act was the establishment of the London and Home Counties Traffic Advisory Committee, who were to "give advice and assistance" to the Minister of Transport in the "exercise and performance of his powers and duties in relation to traffic" within the prescribed London Traffic Area, an area with a radius of about 25 miles from Charing Cross.
 The committee was constituted on 1 September 1924.
-Before making an order or regulation under the Act the minister was to refer a draft to the committee for their "advice and report".
+Before making an order or regulation under the act the minister was to refer a draft to the committee for their "advice and report".
 The committee were also empowered to make inquiries, and issued a number of reports into such matters as cross-river transport, congestion and car-parking.